adrianRoman24/Web-Client-REST-API/README.txt

 	General description:

-    The application consists of the implementation of a client type application interacts with a server.
-Communication between the two is done through routes HTTP.
-The server can receive different commands, and the purpose of the client is to take these commands from the user, to put the data entered in a server-recognized format and send them to the server.
+    The application consists of the implementation of a client type - server application.
+    Communication between the two is done through HTTP routes.
+The server can receive different commands and the purpose of the client is to take these commands from the user, to put the entered data in a server-recognized format and send them to the server.

-    Flow program
+    Program flow

     Allocate memory for buffer, cookie, token, and a Json object.
-Then, you enter an "infinite" while in which commands are read from stdin in buffer.
-From this while you only exit when reading the exit command.
+Then, the programs enters a loop in which commands are read from stdin in buffer.
+From this loop, the program exits when reading the exit command.
-An error message is displayed when an invalid command is read, and the program continue operation.
+An error message is displayed when an invalid command is read, and the program continues with the next operation.
 When you enter a valid command, it reopens connection to the server (because I noticed that this is a way to ensures that we are connected to the server when we give an order), the function is called corresponding to that command and then closes the connection to the server.
-When it exits the loop, the used memory is dislocated.
+When it exits the loop, the used memory is de-allocated.

     Description of an order